mojaloop/central-ledger/PerformanceAndLatencyMetricsAndScenarios.md

 - For future performance analysis runs (in Sprints 2.3, 2.4), Charting needs to include Latency and scenarios with average latency not greater than 1second or 1.5seconds need to be charted.
 - The JMeter scripts were run from a AWS VM that was on the same Data Center as that of the target system to ensure consistent numbers.
 - Control tests were executed on the Amazon Web Services Cluster specifically setup to establish a baseline.
-- There is a need to identify the range that is relevant for this project for variables such as *'number of threads'*, *'loop count'*, *'scalability factor'* and such others.
+- There is a need to identify the range that is relevant for this project for variables such as *'number of threads'* (10-500?), *'loop count'*, *'scalability factor'* and such others.